Health Care & Medication

 You may qualify for LINET if:

-• You already have Medicare Part D Extra Help, and also:
+• You already have Medicare Part D Extra Help, and you also:

 • Get Supplemental Security Income (SSI) but don’t have Medicaid